 The Prime Minister says a Labour Party staffer accused of sexual assault has not been working at Parliament for weeks.

-Jacinda Ardern told media at here weekly Post-Cabinet press conference that man will not return to the precinct while a review is underway, into an internal investigation that cleared his name.
+Jacinda Ardern told media at here weekly Post-Cabinet press conference that the man will not return to the precinct while a review is underway, into an internal investigation that cleared his name.

 She says she wants to make it clear she's deeply concerned and incredibly frustrated by the process undertaken by the Labour Party - and obviously by the nature of the allegations.